Maximum rectilinear convex subsets: Some notation and definitions

 \section{Some notation and definitions}

+A summary of the main notation used can be found as an appendix.
 For the sake of simplicity, we assume that all point sets $P$ considered in this paper are in {\em general position}, which means that no two points of $P$ share the same $x$- or $y$-coordinate.
 Using a $O(n\log n)$-time preprocessing step, we can also assume when necessary that the points of a point set $P$ are ordered by $x$-coordinate or $y$-coordinate.
 Given a point set $P$ in the plane, we will use $a$, $b$, $c$, and $d$ to denote the leftmost, bottommost, rightmost, and topmost points of $P$, respectively, unless otherwise stated.
 Note that $a$, $b$, $c$, and $d$ are not necessarily different.
 In Figure~\ref{fig:RCH3}, we have $a=d$.